andreslilloortiz/pookie/README.md

 ## Running pookie: Command Line Options

-> **Note:** Searching for Python versions on python.org and creating Docker images can take some time.
+> **Note:** Searching for Python build standalone and creating Docker images can take some time.
 It is recommended to first run pookie without the `--build` and `--test` options to generate the required images for the specified Python versions and targets.
 Once the images are created, you can run the `build` and `test` commands as needed, which will execute much faster.

-> **Note:** In `--build` and `--test` bash commands you can use python or python3, pip or pip3.
+> **Note:** The environments provided by the tool only come with Python and pip pre-installed.
+In `--build` and `--test` bash commands you can use python or python3, pip or pip3.
+If you want to use any additional packages (for example, setuptools, wheel, build, pytest, poetry, etc.), you need to specify their installation using pip within the `--build` or `--test` command.
+Additionally, it is recommended to run these modules using `python -m <module>` rather than just calling the module name directly.

 | Argument                                                                                               | Description                                                                 |
 |--------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------|